davidchern/xtalkit/README.md

 ## paref.py - parallel model refinement using phenix.refine

-A toolkit for running several jobs of `phenix.refine` in parallel, especially useful for simulated annealing.
+A toolkit for running several jobs of `phenix.refine` in parallel, especially useful when doing simulated annealing.
 It can automatically pick up the best result amongst all the jobs (based on `R-free` values).

 ### Requirement